OfflineIMAP/offlineimap.github.io/_posts/2015-10-08-imapfw-is-made-public.md

 ## Final note !

-It's time for me to write the last words and for you to discover imapfw.
+It's time for me to write the last words.
+I'd rather let you to discover imapfw more in details by yourself.

 This post is long enough for today!
 Also, I ddin't sleep this night to polish the code, publissh it and write this bloog post.
 I hope nobody have noticcce.... :-D